stawilabs/chat/apps/gateway/README.md

 The gateway implements the `ChatService` gRPC/Connect API with a focus on:

 ### Primary Method
-- `Connect(stream ConnectRequest) returns (stream ServerEvent)`: Bidirectional streaming for real-time communication
+- `Connect(stream StreamRequest) returns (stream ServerEvent)`: Bidirectional streaming for real-time communication

 ### Forwarded Methods
 All other methods are forwarded to the core chat service: